Skip to content

 Families in Need of Affordable Housing

-Stable, affordable housing is essential for families to be able to grow and thrive.
+Stable, affordable housing is essential for families to grow and thrive.
 Edwin’s Place, AAPCI’s first affordable residence designed primarily for families with children, opened in 2020 in Brownsville, Brooklyn.
+Our second affordable housing residence, Glenmore Manor, is projected to open in mid-2025.
 More than half of our current 359 apartments provide two or three bedrooms.
 Our housing for families helps people coming out of the shelter system or those at risk of homelessness to find a stable and affordable home.

 Critical to the success of AAPCI’s housing management model is our commitment to inclusive, mixed-income communities.
 Rather than being marginalized in quasi-institutional settings, our formerly homeless tenants live amongst a diverse group of low-income New Yorkers.